jarvisar/solar-system/README.md

 This model includes 1 sun, 8 planets, 9 moons, 4 dwarf planets, and 2 asteroid belts.

-###### Note: Performance can be slow while loading all the textures.
+###### Note: Performance can be slow while loading multiple the textures and models.
 Disable moons and dwarf planets in Controls to improve performance.

+###### After all textures and models are loaded, FPS should stabilize.

 ### Explore Mode